• Skip to primary navigation

 Storage

 Store almond milk in a container in the fridge for 3 to 5 days.
-The almond milk may separate, so shake prior to use.
+The almond milk may separate, so shake before use.
 Freeze almond milk in a freezer-friendly container for up to 6 months.

 Equipment